rapidesign/bufferBomb/README.md

 Remember that the goal is to push a string that goes one address beyond the location of %ebp.

-Write down %ebp address as you will be using it later.
-In my case:
+<b>WRITE DOWN %ebp address as you will be using it later.
+In my case:</b>

 %ebp = 0x55683350